-Climate change future proofing could spell the end of beach kinder in Elwood
+Climate change future proofing could spell the end of beach kinder

 Measures introduced by the Victorian Government, designed to prepare Victoria for a deepening climate crisis are having a very real impact on the young citizens from Lady Forster Kindergarten, located a stone’s throw from Elwood Beach.